Making Camping With Kids A Little Easier

 Some other Quick Tips for Camping with Kids:

-- I am usually a little less than relaxed about messes, so while camping I’m taking advantage of the already-messy conditions and bringing quite a few craft supplies, including the much dreaded and often ignored PAINT SUPPLIES.
-Here is a collection of other camp site crafts you may want to try.
+3. I am usually a little less than relaxed about messes, so while camping I’m taking advantage of the already-messy conditions and bringing quite a few craft supplies, including the much dreaded and often ignored PAINT SUPPLIES.